HL7/fhir-mCODE-ig/input/pagecontent/index.md

 ##### Vital Signs

 Vital signs are measurements of the most essential, or "vital" body functions.
 Traditionally, [vital signs include](https://medlineplus.gov/vitalsigns.html) blood pressure, heart rate, respiratory rate, and temperature.
 More recently, height and weight have been included.
-For mCODE, blood pressure, body height, and body weight are believed to be most critical to assessment and treatment. mCODE uses the [FHIR vital sign profiles](http://hl7.org/fhir/R4/observation-vitalsigns.html), which are incorporated by reference into [US Core v3](http://hl7.org/fhir/us/core/index.html).
+For mCODE, blood pressure, body height, and body weight are believed to be most critical to assessment and treatment. mCODE uses the [FHIR vital sign profile](http://hl7.org/fhir/R4/observation-vitalsigns.html), a general profile representing all vital signs, which is incorporated into [US Core](http://hl7.org/fhir/us/core/index.html).

 #### Treatments Group

 The **Treatment** group includes reporting of procedures and medications used to treat a cancer patient, or relevant to that treatment.
 Treatments are captured using the following profiles:

 * [CancerRelatedSurgicalProcedure](StructureDefinition-mcode-cancer-related-surgical-procedure.html) - representing surgical procedures that involve the removal of cancer tumors from the body.
-* [RadiotherapyCourseSummary] - to summarize an ongoing or completed course of radiotherapy, which may relate to multiple instances of brachytherapy or teleradiotherapy prescription deliverys.
+* [RadiotherapyCourseSummary] - to summarize an ongoing or completed course of radiotherapy, which may relate to multiple instances of brachytherapy or teleradiotherapy prescription delivers.
 * [BrachytherapyPrescriptionDelivery] - documentation of internal radiation therapy using a particular modality and technique.
 * [TeleradiotherapyPrescriptionDelivery] - documentation of external beam radiation therapy from photons, neutrons, protons, and other sources using a particular modality and technique.
 * [MedicationRequest](StructureDefinition-mcode-cancer-related-medication-request.html) - recording treatments involving chemotherapy agents, targeted therapy agents, and hormone therapy agents.
 The mCODE profile of MedicationRequest includes two extensions that distinguish it from the US Core MedicationRequest profile: